 The Board has the ultimate fiduciary responsibility for the prudent and effective investment of the assets of the Foundation.
-The Board has delegated responsibility for the investment management process to the Investment Committee (Committee) as indicated in Policy Section 5.04 - Investments.
+The Board has delegated responsibility for the investment management process to the Committee as indicated in Policy Section 5.04 of the Foundation's Policy Manual (Investments), with the requirement the Committee update the Board annually on investment activities and performance.
+The Board sets the annual spending policy after receiving input from the Committee.